Shivam-Juyal/certified-kubernetes-administrator-course/docs/02-Core-Concepts/04-ETCD-in-Kubernetes.md

 ## ETCD Datastore
 - The ETCD Datastore stores information regarding the cluster such as **`Nodes`**, **`PODS`**, **`Configs`**, **`Secrets`**, **`Accounts`**, **`Roles`**, **`Bindings`** and **`Others`**.
+- Every change that we make to a cluster, such as adding additional nodes, deploying pods or replicasets, are updated in the ETCD server.
+- Only once it is updated in the etcd server, is the change considered to be complete.
 - Every information you see when you run the **`kubectl get`** command is from the **`ETCD Server`**.

 ## Setup - Manual